About 3 weeks ago, I turned 30.

 I don’t know how most people remember their 30th birthday but for me, it will always be remembered as one of the most content and happiest days in my life.
 It was the calmest and happiest I’ve ever felt.

-I woke up at 7am feeling so excited.
+I woke up at 7 am feeling so excited.
 I had a job interview in 2 hours.
-It was a 2nd interview, so it was slightly nerve-wracking.
+It was the 2nd interview, so it was slightly nerve-wracking.
 Job interviews are like dates really; you should go there with zero expectations, try to come across as authentic as possible, be as honest as possible, and at the same time try to convince the other person that you’re absolutely wonderful and worth to give a shot.

-I don’t get nervous on first dates – neither on first job interviews.
-It’s the second ones I find nerve wracking.
+I don’t get nervous on first dates – not on first job interviews.
+It’s the second ones I find nerve-wracking.
 Because if you get rejected, it means that you just screwed up somewhere.
 Or someone else was better than you.

 I put on my black interview dress and heels, grabbed a cappuccino from my local Social Pantry and headed into the city.